-You’ve been seeing it everywhere — on Pinterest boards, in those aspirational flat tours on Instagram, in the pages of every interiors magazine that lands on your coffee table.
+If you’re looking for copper home decor ideas, you’ve come to the right place.
+You’ve been seeing it everywhere — on Pinterest boards, in those aspirational flat tours on Instagram, and in every interiors magazine that lands on your coffee table.
 That warm, burnished glow.
-That unmistakable burnt-orange tone that somehow manages to feel both nostalgic and completely current at the same time.
+That unmistakable burnt-orange tone that feels both nostalgic and completely current.

 Copper is back.
-And if you’re reading this, you’re probably wondering: how do I actually use it in my home without it looking like a 2014 mood board?
+Moreover, if you’re reading this, you’re probably wondering: how do I actually use it in my home without it looking like a 2014 mood board?

 Before we get into the ideas, one principle applies to every single room: copper works best as a considered accent, not a theme.

-One or two copper pieces in a room create warmth and intentionality.
-Five or six copper pieces in a room start to feel like a theme park.
-The homes that do copper best treat it like jewellery — a few well-chosen pieces that elevate the whole look without announcing themselves too loudly.
+One or two copper pieces in a room create warmth and purpose.
+Five or six copper pieces, however, start to feel like a theme park.
+The homes that do copper best treat it like jewellery — a few well-chosen pieces that lift the whole look without announcing themselves too loudly.

 With that said, let’s get into it.